kaizensoze/top-sites-map/README.md

 # top-sites-map

+NOTE: This was an actual map (see index.old.html) but there were too many markers at the exact same location (like Moscow) and I couldn't get marker clustering working at the appropriate zoom level.

 | Alexa Rank | Host | Location |
 |------------|------|----------|
 | 1 | Google.com | Ninnescah, KS, USA |